 With this, I welcome you to the community of nature lovers, the ones who understand what it is like to be out of the hum-drum of daily life and truly live out there.

 Download your FREE high-resolution version pdf copy of this list of things to pack for a trip infographic guide.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 Trying to ensure a 100% smooth trip is not what a trek is about.
-Trekking makes you uncomfortable and definitely puts you out of your comfort zone.
-While planning is obviously important, it is not to zero-out the chance encounters, for there is no fool-proof of nature.
+Trekking makes you uncomfortable and puts you out of your comfort zone.
+While planning is essential, it is not to zero-out the chance encounters, for there is no fool-proof of nature.

 Have a travel question??
 You can follow me on Instagram and subscribe to my YouTube channel to ask your travel questions in a direct message on Instagram or comment on my YouTube videos.

 So while the above tips might help you minimize common problems, it is always important to take things lightly and move on to the next moment as smoothly as you can.
 Take things in stride and be open to handling stuff you might otherwise not face!